 Ethical approval routes

 There are four routes that are available to you when applying for ethical approval.
 An overview of the ethical approval process is attached.
+For further information on what constitutes 'Research' and whether you need NHS/REC Ethics approval, please visit the Health Research Authority (HRA) web site for further information and to submit your query via the Tool Kit.

 This is the route for you if: